-The community office will be closed on April 19 in observance of Good Friday and May 27 for Memorial Day.
-However, the sales office may be open, call (609) 460-8348 for more information.
+The Community Office will be closed on Friday, April 2 in observance of Good Friday and Monday, May 31 for Memorial Day.
+However, the sales office may be open.
+Be sure to check with them about appointments or tours.

 We appreciate all residents adhering to the waste collection schedule and procedures.
 Keep reading to view the April/May trash pick-up calendar, along with other details.

 If you’re tired of buying limp produce from chain supermarkets, consider looking into ways to purchase local.
 Whether it be grocery stores that offer local products, farmers markets, or small mom-and-pop stores, you never know where you can find something special!
 The benefits of eating fresh, local produce are numerous; not only for your health but for your city’s economy as well.